Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/TESTING.md

   - **Fix** added some inline css styling to email template
   - **Test** Send email After template change and confirm styling is working as expected and that motivation field breaks down nicely on list of Goals

+- **User Story** On Send email Form add a button to hide email form again, if I'm still creating the list.
+To avoid space while I'm still working on my list.
+  - **Fix** On event handler for `email me this list` button added if statement to check if form is hidden.
+If that's the case, transform button in to `Hide this form`.
+In case of event click event for this button if form is showing, hides for again, and reverse button text.
+  - **Test** Once there's at least one item on list, Click on `email me this list` button.
+Email form shows and button text is changed to `Hide This form`.
+Upon new click, email form is hidden again and text reversed to original content

 ### Bug-fixes

 - **BUG** On the first site visit quotes do not rotate.